Mercury: Fast, Pockmarked and Shrinking

 Mercury Planet

-Mercury is the smallest planet in our sun's orbit.
+Mercury is the smallest planet in our solar system.
 In fact it's not much bigger than Earth's moon.
 NASA

 You'd like to think you know your neighbors, but sometimes they'll catch you off guard.
-That diminutive world called "Mercury" is the first planet from our sun.
+That diminutive world called Mercury is the first planet from our sun, which means it's one of the four terrestrial planets.
 Venus is the second, Earth is the third and dear old Mars is No. 4.
 Common knowledge, right?

 Well, the numbering obscures certain truths.
 With its tight little orbit around the sun, Mercury can't venture as far away from Earth as Venus and Mars can.
-So most of the time, Mercury is closer to Earth than any other planet — despite its place in the planetary lineup.
+So most of the time, Mercury is closer to Earth than any other planet — despite its place in the order of the planets.
 And that's not even the weirdest thing about Mercury's travel patterns.

 Advertisement

-Of all the planets in this solar system, Mercury orbits our sun at the fastest rate.
+Of all the planets in the solar system, Mercury's orbital period around our sun is fast.
 It zips around the star with an average speed of 105,947 miles per hour (170,505 kilometers per hour).
 The planet's namesake was a real speedster, too.
-In Roman mythology, Mercury was the fleet-footed god of commerce recognizable by his winged sandals.
+In Roman mythology, Mercury was the god of commerce, recognizable by his winged sandals.

 Earth takes a little more than 365 days to loop around the sun.
 Mercury does the same thing in a fraction of the time.
 One Mercurian year is equal to a brisk 87.97 Earth days.
 Vacationing there would be a disorienting experience: On Mercury, the years may be quick, but the days are long.